ESTABLISHED 2010

 WE’VE SPREAD OUR WINGS TO OUR PERMANENT HOME

 On June 17, 2022, we convoyed our 187 wild horses from our longtime leased location to our forever-protected wildlife preserve.
 Safely loading, moving, and working with 187 wild horses was a really big job.
 Numerous factors and logistics had to be addressed prior to our actual move date.
 Everyone arrived alive, upright and in good shape.
-More wild mares and equipment will arrive after we raise additional funding to cover these moving expenses.
-Thank you for supporting Wild Love Preserve and our work as a nonprofit wild horse conservation project over the last 12+ years.
+Later, on July 28, 2022, an additional 21 wild Challis mares and equipment arrived after we raised additional funding to cover those moving expenses.
+Thank you for supporting Wild Love Preserve and our work as a nonprofit wild horse and habitat conservation project over the last 14+ years.
 Watch video below for what it’s like to be on the road with 187 wild horses.
+It was a wild adventure!

 Click here for more + see equipment we’re at work to find.